Overview of New Mexico Colleges & Schools

 New Mexico is also home to a number of public community colleges and private career schools.
 Community colleges offer two year and vocational educations for individuals in their service area.
 Many of these schools offer students a low cost alternative to a four year education by providing the freshman and sophomore years and upon completion, the option to transfer to a four year institution.
 Other programs prepare students for careers, resulting a in a certificate, diploma, or degree.
 Similarly, private career colleges offer short term programs in high demand fields, allowing for immediate entry into the workforce upon graduation.

 The most populous city in New Mexico is Albuquerque, followed by Las Cruces and Rio Rancho.
 While the most populous county in New Mexico is Bernalillo County with Dona Ana County a distant second.
 If you are interested in visiting the state of New Mexico, consider visiting their state page or the Albuquerque chapter of the Chamber of Commerce.

 There are nine public 4-year state universities and colleges in New Mexico.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in New Mexico.

 Private Universities & Colleges

-In New Mexico there are seven accredited private four-year colleges.
+In New Mexico there are eight accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in New Mexico.